uktrade/redbox/docs/installation/running-django-locally.md

 Run `npm run dev` to watch for changes and automatically rebuild

 ### Quick start
 Alternatively, run `make dev` to run migrations, copy static files and start the frontend with parcel in watch mode on [localhost:8081](http://localhost:8081/).
 The magic link for login should appear in the terminal: `CTRL+F` > `magic_link`.
+You may need to increase the terminal buffer in order to capture the magic link.
+[Terminal › Integrated: Scrollback](vscode://settings/terminal.integrated.scrollback).

 *Note: You will still need to setup the local environment variables as mentioned earlier.*